gocanto/csv-files-reader/README.md

 this repository.

-After you have these two (2) installed in your local machine, you can go ahead and clone this repository like so `git@github.com:gocanto/ohlc-price-data.git` within your desire directory in your local machine.
+After you have these two (2) installed in your local machine, you can go ahead and clone this repository like so `git@github.com:gocanto/csv-files-reader.git` within your desire directory in your local machine.

-Once you have cloned the repository, position yourself in the clone directory from within you command line a type the following `cp .env.example .env`.
+Once you have cloned the repository, position yourself in the clone directory from within your command line a type the following `cp .env.example .env`.
 This will make sure your system has the proper env vars needed to run the app locally.

 > Notes:
-> - Make sure you have git install before cloning this repository.
+> - Make sure you have git installed before cloning this repository.
 > - We have shipped a [postman collection](https://github.com/gocanto/ohlc-price-data/tree/main/__fixtures__) for you to have at hand when testing the app.
 > - You will need some sort of MySQL client if you would like to inspect the database.